Rafiya-Rehan21/employee-access-simulator-innovaxel/README.md

    npm run dev
    ```
 4. Open the frontend:
+   The frontend is served via backend/index.js, so you don’t need to run it separately.
-   Open `frontend/index.html` in a browser or use a Live Server extension.
+   You can also open frontend/index.html directly in a browser or via a Live Server extension for testing.

 5. View the data:
    Click the **Load Employees** button to display employee requests.
    Click the **Simulate Access** button to display access results.